timseed/Rumlogng_db_mods/Readme.md

 inside the most excellent **RUMlogNG**, but I was thinking of a simple Web page to assist the overlay.

 Specifically these DB changes are to help me try and Track DXCC status, as I find the RUMlogNG codes rather confusing.
+## Requirements

+Some back/zsh shell, plus the following software tools.

+  - Python3
+  - sqlite3

+Python requires SqlAlchemy to be installed

+    pip install Sqlalchemy

+# These are the steps if done Manually

+This is how you can *step* through the process.
+However it may be advisable to use the **make** solution show lower if you want to try out.
 ## Copy Db

     cp ~/Documents/DV3A.rlog log.db